KZ2X Packet Node Description

 WantedBy=multi-user.target

-The script this invokes just removes old files and is omitted.
+The script this invokes just removes old files that may have been left behind after a system crash and is omitted.

 The direwolf service file: